Table of Content

 Content marketing: Project deliverables

-Your content marketing team comprises writers, editors, graphic designers, videographers, animators, etc. Essentially it is a team of all kinds of creative individuals that produce the kind of content your target audience consumes.
+Your content marketing team comprises writers, editors, content strategists, graphic designers, videographers, animators, etc. Essentially, it is a team of all kinds of creative individuals that produce the content your target audience consumes.
 In their case, the project deliverables can take the form of:

 • Blog posts or guest posts